Recap: Supernatural S 08 E 21 The Great Escapist

 - Shut Up, Hannibal!: Castiel is tired of Ion's explanations.

-Castiel: Ion.
-[Castiel hits Ion, knocking him to the ground.]
-Shut up.
+Castiel: Ion. [hits Ion, knocking him down] Shut up.

 - Sinister Surveillance: Crowley has a panel of security cameras being monitored by demons showing Kevin's actions.